 |After Last Frost||65-85°F||Full Sun||Frost Sensitive|

-|Sowing Method||Seed Depth||Direct Seed Spacing||Seeds Per Packet|
+|Sowing Method||Seed Depth||Direct Seed Spacing||Days to Harvest|

 |Mature Spacing||Days to Sprout||Production Cycle||Seed Viability|

 All pepper varieties are self-pollinating annuals, but insects do visit the flowers, so allow at least 100 feet between varieties.
 More would be better if you are concerned with variety preservation.
 For best seed quality and longevity, allow the fruits you are saving for seed to mature and dry as much as possible on the plant itself.
 When the pepper is nice and dry, you can simply cut it open and shake out the seeds.
-Alternatively you can put not yet dry (but still mature!) peppers in a blender with at least twice as much water and blend on low for a minute or two.
+Alternatively, you can put not yet dry (but still mature!) peppers in a blender with at least twice as much water and blend on low for a minute or two.
 Allow the mixture to sit and the pepper chaff and immature seeds will float to the top to be easily poured off.
 Spread clean seeds on a screen or several sheets of newspaper to dry completely before storing.
 Always use caution when handling the seeds of hot peppers.